Long Lake (Kitsap County, Washington): Club House

 "The club is on the site of the former school building, built by homesteaders in 1891.
 The land was donated by 'Dad' Williams and students in grades one through eight attended.
 After World War II, at a time when schools were being consolidated, the school was sold for $1.
 The only stipulation was whoever bought the schoolhouse would use it for a community club and no other purpose."
 The clubhouse is now used as a community center that allows for an event venue and gathering space.

 Recreation

 The lake is used for fishing, water sport recreation, swimming, and a park area for the locals.
 The beach is used in the summer as a swimming spot and a place to relax.

 Fishing

 Long Lake is good fishing for Coastal Cutthroat in spring.
 "Large-mouth Bass and Yellow Perch fishing is good herein Spring into Summer, with Bluegill Sunfish and Black Crappie fishing fair-to-good in late Summer into Fall."
 Bass fishing is king, and there are legends of a mythical fish named Walter, the biggest bass in the lake.
 Fishing is allowed by both motorized and non-motorized vehicles.
-Fishing is allowed only between April 1 and September 30.
+Fishing at the county park is allowed only between April 1 and September 30.